The language products are written in.

 02Properties →

-The questions a product can answer, grouped by concern: identity, measurement, pricing, compliance, media, availability.
+The questions a product can answer, grouped by concern — identity and measurement, but also pricing, availability, condition, and what buyers say.

 03Vocabularies →